-- Students must inform the program coordinator of their intention to graduate and submit an Application for Degree. - Students MUST have an approved Plan of Study on file with the Graduate College and their registration status throughout the program and it must align with their Plan of Study.
-If necessary, students should revise their Plan of Study such that it reflects their historical enrollment status prior to graduation.
+- Students must inform the IB Program Coordinator of their intention to graduate and submit an Application for Degree per the Graduate College deadlines. - Students MUST have an approved Plan of Study on file with the Graduate College, which must match the courses taken throughout the program.
+If necessary, students should revise their Plan of Study prior to graduation.
 Students who do not update their Plan of Study will not pass the final Graduation Audit conducted by the Graduate College and will not be allowed to graduate.
-Additionally, students may be deemed ineligible for tuition benefits should their Plans not reflect their enrollment.
+Additionally, students may be deemed ineligible for tuition benefits should their Plan of Study not reflect their course enrollment. - Students must consult the Academic Calendar and the Graduate College Graduation Deadlines for the dates of the following graduation-related deadlines: - 1.
+Application for degree - 2.
+Request for change in Dissertation Committee - 3.
+Submission of signature page draft and defense announcement - 4.
+Revision to plan of study - 5.
+Submission of doctoral dissertation, transmittal memo, and signature page - 6.
+Submission of final manuscript package - 7.
+Electronic dissertation upload